gomods/athens/docs/content/design/proxy.md

 ## Catalog Endpoint

-The proxy provides a `/catalog` service endpoint to fetch all the modules and version contained in the local storage.
+The proxy provides a `/catalog` service endpoint to fetch all the modules and their versions contained in the local storage.
 The endpoint accepts a continuation token and a page size parameter in order to provide paginated results.

 A query is of the form